AxelMth/meme-generator/README.md

 pnpm dev
 ```

-You’ll be able to access the app at `http://localhost:5173/` using the following credentials:
+You'll be able to access the app at `http://localhost:5173/` using the following credentials:

 - Username: `MemeMaster`
 - Password: `password`